-Homeopathic remedies (available at most Vets and pet stores) used around the home a few days prior to departure is also a great way of taking the edge off when their environment is rapidly changing.
+Homeopathic remedies (available at most Vets and pet stores) used around the home a few days prior to departure are also a great way of taking the edge off when their environment is rapidly changing.

-For most pets departing from NZ there is no quarantine and usually pets can be collected a few hours after the flight lands.
+For most pets departing from NZ, there is no quarantine and usually pets can be collected a few hours after the flight lands.
 There are a few exceptions so check with us.

 If you’ve read the above content and the answer to your question isn’t there, please write a comment below and I’ll research the answer for you.
 Please note, if the answer to your question is in the content above, I will not reply.
 Sorry, I just get too many questions these days and I can’t keep up.